 The Ted Lasso Season 3 Premiere Date

 You would think that because the first two seasons of Ted Lasso premiered in summer, Season 3 would follow suit — but no such luck.
-According to Deadline, filming for the next installment was only halfway done in July.
+According to Deadline, filming for the next installment was only halfway done in July 2022.
 (For reference, filming on Season 2 wrapped last June in time for a July premiere.)
-So this time, fans can likely expect a fall or winter release.

 The Ted Lasso Season 3 Cast

 In addition to Fernández’s Dani, you can expect most of the team to be back in one way or another.
 While Season 1 saw them dealing with scheming from within, Season 2 widened the scope, giving more of an ensemble feel to the show.
 We saw Ted (Jason Sudeikis) wrestling with how to bring the team together and log some wins; Rebecca (Hannah Waddingham) diving into the dating pool; Keeley (Juno Temple) and Roy (Brett Goldstein) figuring out the next stage of their relationship; and Sam (Toheeb Jimoh) finding his footing as a public figure.

 Given that Season 2 finds a place for pretty much all the fan favorites, it’s safe to assume that Nathan (Nick Mohammed), Leslie (Jeremy Swift), and Jamie (Phil Dunster) will be back for Season 3 as well.
 Sharon (Sarah Niles) and Trent (James Lance) will “have significant roles,” co-creator Bill Lawrence told Deadline.

 There are few details so far, though Sudeikis did announce at the 2021 Emmys that Season 3 will have 12 episodes.

 Will Season 3 Be the Last Season of Ted Lasso?